tsgrissom/Taskmaster/README.md

 # Taskmaster

-A task list management app written in pure Swift + SwiftUI.
+A simple task management app created using SwiftUI and SwiftData.

+Includes apps for iOS, iPadOS, and watchOS.